komalkri-dev/Sort-CLI/README.md

   -M, --mergesort      Sort by merge sort algorithm -Q, --quicksort      Sort by quick sort algorithm -He, --heapsort      Sort by heap sort algorithm

+  # Important Points

+  1. This code only works for a text file with numeric values
+  2. You have to specify whole path of your file as user input